ehrpg/qstar/docs/character/perks-flaws.md

 Perks that add abilities or improve abilities use nouns.

+## Requirements

+Perks and flaws are usually restricted by Ability ranks, Skill ranks, or other stats.
+Races or GM decisions providing perks or flaws ignore the requirement.

+If a perk states a Ability rank or Skill rank requirement, the character has to have at least that rank.
+If the Ability rank or Skill rank drops below the requirement, the character loses the benefit of the perk.

+If a flaw states an Ability rank or Skill rank requirement, the character may not exceed that rank.
+Also a flaw's requirement prohibits a character to improve the Ability or Skill above the requirement.

 ## Perks

 Perks unlock abilities, improve stats or change roleplayining circumstances in a positive way.

-Perks are usually restricted by ability scores, skill ranks, or other stats.
-Races providing perks ignore the perk requirement.

 While perks state their requirements and costs, your GM can require additional things before you can *buy* a perk, i.e. you first have to: